 The costs associated with applying to college can quickly add up and taking advantage of the SAT fee waiver program can help you save money.
-At the College Board, we believe that there should be no cost barriers for students applying to colleges.
+At College Board, we believe that there should be no cost barriers for students applying to colleges.
 This post will provide you with key details on this program: who qualifies, what fees are waived, what fees are not waived, how to access your fee waiver, and more.

 What Does an SAT Fee Waiver Cover?

 Score higher by retaking the SAT, along with using free, personalized practice on Khan Academy.
-Over half of SAT takers take the SAT again, and studies have shown this can raise your score by 50–80 points.

 What an SAT Fee Waiver Doesn’t Cover